ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2202.2.0-release-note.md

 ##### Strand dump

-Allows to get the status of strands and strand groups during the execution of a Ballerina program.
+Allows getting the status of strands and strand groups during the execution of a Ballerina program.

 This can be used to troubleshoot runtime errors.
-Ballerina runtime will emit the strand dump to the standard output stream in the text format, if it receives a `SIGTRAP` signal. (`SIGTRAP` is not available on Windows.)
+The Ballerina runtime will emit the strand dump to the standard output stream in the text format, if it receives a `SIGTRAP` signal (`SIGTRAP` is not available on Windows).

-e.g., If the PID of the running Ballerina program is `$PID`, you can get the strand dump by executing either `kill -SIGTRAP $PID` or `kill -5 $PID` command.
+E.g., if the PID of the running Ballerina program is `$PID`, you can get the strand dump by executing either `kill -SIGTRAP $PID` or `kill -5 $PID` command.

-##### StopHandler
+##### `StopHandler` Object

-Allows to register a function that will be called during graceful shutdown.
+Allows registering a function that will be called during graceful shutdown.

-A call to `onGracefulStop` will result in one call to the handler function that was passed as an argument; the handler functions will be called after calling `gracefulStop` on all registered listeners, in reverse order of the corresponding calls to `onGracefulStop`.
+A call to `onGracefulStop` will result in one call to the handler function that was passed as an argument; the handler functions will be called after calling `gracefulStop` on all registered listeners, in the reverse order of the corresponding calls to `onGracefulStop`.

-e.g., A function `foo` can be called during the graceful shutdown by registering it as follows,
+E.g., a `foo` function can be called during the graceful shutdown by registering it as follows.

 `runtime:onGracefulStop(foo);`

 #### Improvements

-#### New Runtime Java APIs
+#### New runtime Java APIs

-##### Type reference type support at runtime
+##### Type-reference type support at runtime

 ###### Modified existing runtime APIs

-When a type is defined referring to another type, it will be now passed to runtime as a `BTypeReferenceType` instance.
+When a type is defined referring to another type, it will now be passed to the runtime as a `BTypeReferenceType` instance.

-For example, the following code contains type reference types `Integer` and `Student`.
+For example, the following code contains the `Integer` and `Student` type reference types.

 ```ballerina
 type Integer int;